eunomia-bpf/bpftime/README.md

 `bpftime` is continuously evolving with more features in the pipeline:

-- [X] ring buffer output support.
-- [X] perf event output support.
-- [X] Figure out how to run transparently with kernel probe
-- [X] An AOT compiler for eBPF can be easily added based on the LLVM IR.
+- [X] An AOT compiler for eBPF based on the LLVM.
 - [ ] More examples and usecases:
   - [ ] Network on userspace eBPF
   - [X] Hotpatch userspace application